 - Non-stick spray - of choice.
 I always prefer to spray pure olive oil.

 Exact quantities can be found in the recipe card below.

 If you plan to use a slow cooker liner, adding it is always the first step.
 If not, spray your slow cooker with a non-stick spray of your choosing.
 Next cover the bottom of your slow cooker with a layer of spaghetti sauce.
 Add a single layer of frozen ravioli on top of sauce.

 Next spoon another layer of sauce over the ravioli.
 Sprinkle sauce layer with seasonings.
 Place meatballs in a full layer on top of sauce.

 Top meatballs with yet another layer of sauce and sprinkle with about half of your parmesan cheese (or dairy free alternative) .
 Cover and cook on low for 6-8 hours.

 About 10 minutes or so prior to serving, sprinkle top of dish with remaining parmesan cheese and cover allowing it to melt.
 Devour!

 This dish is best served in a large bowl (because it is so delicious a mere plate won't be enough😂).
 It is truly a complete meal on its own.
 It is wonderful served with a vegetable like zucchini and squash parmesan, mashed cauliflower or sautéed spinach.
 Some warm, crusty garlic bread is also a great side dish.

 Leftovers can be stored in airtight containers or bags in the refrigerator.
 The microwave is the easiest way to re-reheat.
-If your leftovers are drier than you like, add some fresh pasta sauce and top with extra parmesan or mozzarella cheese prior to reheating.
+If your leftovers are drier than you like, add some fresh pasta sauce.
+Top with extra parmesan or mozzarella cheese prior to reheating.

 This dish is not a great freezer candidate.
 When I tried reheating it, the ravioli broke up into little mushy pieces.
 It still tasted delicious, it just didn't look very appetizing!